ajitkoti/papertrail/content/page/cap-faq.md

 * FLP deals with _consensus_, which is a similar but different problem to _atomic storage_.

-For a bit more on this topic, consult one of my (follow-on blog post)[http://the-paper-trail.org/blog/flp-and-cap-arent-the-same-thing/].
+For a bit more on this topic, consult one of my [follow-on blog post](http://the-paper-trail.org/blog/flp-and-cap-arent-the-same-thing/).

 ## 14. Are C and A 'spectrums'?